The Dishman Family of Virginia

 Citations

-1. [S375] Headley, Robert K., Married Well and Often, Marriages of the Northern Neck of Virginia 1649-1800, (Baltimore, MD: Genealogical Publishing Company, 2003). p.
+1. [S375] Headley, Robert K., Book - Married Well and Often, (Baltimore, MD: Genealogical Publishing Company, 2003). p.
 108, Dishman, Samuel and Butler, Mary.

 2. [S1] Dishman of Pine Hill Family Bible Record, 1756-1889, Family records; image and transcription, Library of Virginia (https://lva.primo.exlibrisgroup.com/permalink/01LVA_INST/altrmk/alma990004990800205756 : 2001); Supplemental information about the bible taken from "The Dishman Family of Pine Hill, c.1752-1905, Westmoreland and King George Counties", Charles M. Marsteller III, Tidewater Virginia Families, Vol. 9, No. 3, Nov/Dec 2000, pp. 164-172.: The Dishmans of Pine Hill owned a family bible that contains vital data for Samuel & Susanna Baker Dishman, John & Ann Edmonds Jones Dishman, and Addison & Mary Jane James Dishman and their issue.
 It appears that the records were retroactively compiled by John Dishman (1793-1844) of King George County for his siblings and issue.
 His descendants continued this tradition.
 The Bible record was passed to Samuel Roland Dishman (1871-1946) of San Francisco, California.
 He passed the Bible and his extensive research to his son Addison Vincent Dishman, Sr. (born 1906) of Cocoa Beach, Florida.
 Upon the son's death, some of his personal property, including the bible record, was disposed of.
 The Bible and Roland's family research were saved by James Dallas Dishman of Lynchburg, Virginia, who was alerted by a Dishman family member who found the materials in a Florida flea market in 1999.
 James has given the Bible record and the papers to William James Dishman of Salt Lake City, Utah, a great-grandson of Samuel Roland Dishman.

-5. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, From 1985 to 1993, in 30 Dec 1986 letter WAH states "From lead supplied by you, I have proven positively that the first wife of Samuel Dishman (1723-1796), Mary Butler, was a daughter of William Butler (d.
+4. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, from 1985 - 1993, in 30 Dec 1986 letter WAH states "From lead supplied by you, I have proven positively that the first wife of Samuel Dishman (1723-1796), Mary Butler, was a daughter of William Butler (d.
 1731) and Grace Price, and a granddaughter of Thomas Butler (d.
 1714)...".

 6. [S4] Charles M. Marsteller, "The Dishman Family of Pine Hill, c.1752-1905, Westmoreland and King George Counties," Tidewater Virginia Families: A Magazine of History and Genealogy 9 (2000): 164-172.